Distributionally Robust Token Optimization in RLHF: Conclusion

 \section{Conclusion}

-In this work, we introduced \emph{Distributionally Robust Token Optimization} (DRTO), a unified framework that connects RLHF token-level policy optimization with principled distributionally robust learning.
-By constructing divergence-based ambiguity sets around the empirical prompt distribution and deriving tight dual surrogates, DRTO optimizes a robust control objective that explicitly accounts for worst-case (adversarial) distribution shifts within the chosen divergence ball---a property not captured by standard PPO- or RTO-style objectives that primarily rely on reward shaping or fixed regularization.
+We introduced \emph{Distributionally Robust Token Optimization} (DRTO), a framework that incorporates distributionally robust optimization into token-level RLHF by constructing divergence-based ambiguity sets around the empirical span distribution and deriving tight dual surrogates, yielding more stable training dynamics.
 Our analysis further shows that $\chi^2$-DRTO and KL-DRTO are two concrete instantiations of the same robust optimization principle, offering a clean theoretical interpretation of adaptive-penalty mechanisms commonly used in practice.

-Empirically, DRTO improves robustness and training behavior.
-Across multiple math-reasoning benchmarks and perturbation settings, DRTO consistently strengthens out-of-distribution reasoning and factuality under distribution shifts, while remaining competitive on in-distribution evaluation.
-Beyond final scores, the training dynamics reveal that DRTO yields more effective and stable optimization trajectories.
-Moreover, these gains are achieved as a drop-in replacement in standard RLHF pipelines, without increasing model size or requiring architectural changes.

-Overall, our results suggest that distributional robustness is a fundamental and under-explored axis of alignment, since real-world deployment inevitably involves prompt and data shifts, and robustness cannot be reduced to the control from the reference model alone.
-DRTO clarifies the theoretical foundation of robust token-level RLHF and provides a practical method for improving reliability under distribution shift.
-Promising directions include extensions from single-turn prompts to multi-step conversational trajectories or integrating DRTO with preference-based, multi-reward, and/or verifier-guided RLHF.
+As a drop-in replacement in standard RLHF pipelines, DRTO improves over standard RTO on most out-of-distribution math and code evaluations with no increase in model size or architectural change.
+Limitations include evaluation on only two 8B backbones (\texttt{Llama3-8B}, \texttt{Qwen3-8B}) and single-turn settings, the lack of formal guarantees against adversarial or worst-case safety failures, and the rollout cost shared with other on-policy RLHF methods.
+Meanwhile, promising directions consist of extensions to multi-turn trajectories, larger models, and integration with preference-based or multi-reward RLHF.